Need Help with BOCW Forms? Here's How to Access Them as per Maharashtra Rules

 Bhartiya Akhil

-You asked very technical question on the forum of legal or semi legal fraternity here.
+You asked a very technical question on the forum of legal or semi-legal fraternity here.

-commercial area.
-This subject falls under workplace safety, and in India there are few guidelines available, as far as labour laws are concerned, under Factory Act, Mine Act BOCW Act.
+As you know, lifting generally takes place at construction sites, shipyards, factories, and other industrial situations such as offloading with a forklift truck, containers at a warehouse, or at a commercial area.
+This subject falls under workplace safety, and in India, there are a few guidelines available as far as labor laws are concerned under the Factory Act, Mine Act, and BOCW Act.
 Those guidelines are totally inadequate.

-You may refer to Indian Standard BIS: 1992 in respect to cranes, lifting chains, chain pulley blocks etc. Lifting plan also has set international standards with guidelines under it by various councils.
+You may refer to the Indian Standard BIS: 1992 in respect to cranes, lifting chains, chain pulley blocks, etc. A lifting plan also has set international standards with guidelines under it by various councils.

-You may check with manufacturer or may refer manual for handling operations of the respective machines.
+You may check with the manufacturer or refer to the manual for the handling operations of the respective machines.

 Bhartiya Akhil

-With due respect to you Sir, I would like to have some interaction with you on 90 days criteria for beneficiary registration under BOCW Act.
+With due respect, Sir, I would like to discuss the 90-day criteria for beneficiary registration under the BOCW Act.

-If 90 days criteria is applied on the basis of working with particular employer then who will get the benefit under this Act and why the employer has to pay Cess which is very sizeable amount when no one or majority of his workers are not eligible for the benefit?
-The very purpose of the object of the Act is defeated, don't you feel so?
+If the 90-day criteria are applied based on working with a particular employer, who will benefit under this Act?
+Why should the employer pay a significant amount of Cess when most of their workers are not eligible for the benefit?
+This seems to defeat the purpose of the Act, don't you agree?

-In my view, the 90 days criteria is about the employment in construction industry and not with a particular employer.
-It has to be that way only.
+In my view, the 90-day criteria should pertain to employment in the construction industry as a whole, not with a specific employer.
+It should be structured this way.

-Your comments will be most welcome to bring clarity in the subject matter.
+Your comments would be most welcome to bring clarity to this subject matter.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute